Gladys Tantaquidgeon: Biography

 In 1919, at the age of 20, Tantaquidgeon attended the University of Pennsylvania to study anthropology.
 Penn anthropologist Frank Speck met Gladys as a child while he was working with her nanu Fidelia Fielding.
-When Gladys was old enough, Speck invited her to study with him at Penn; he arranged housing with foreign students at his home in Swarthmore, enrolled her in classes, and enlisted her as a fieldwork assistant to broaden her understanding of Native American cultures.
+When Gladys was old enough, Speck invited her to study with him at Penn; he arranged housing for her with foreign students at his home in Swarthmore, enrolled her in classes, and enlisted her as a fieldwork assistant to broaden her understanding of Native American cultures.
 Tantaquidgeon later did field work related to the Lenape and other eastern Algonquian tribes.
 She expanded her knowledge of traditional pharmacopeia by researching herbal medicine practices among many related East Coast tribes.

 From 1934 to 1947, at the time of the Indian Reorganization Act and the Indian New Deal under the administration of President Franklin D. Roosevelt, Tantaquidgeon started work with the US Bureau of Indian Affairs.
 She was hired in 1934 under the Wheeler-Howard Act to administer social service benefits for Indians.
 At first she was assigned to the Yankton Sioux Indian Reservation in South Dakota.

 In 1938 Tantaquidgeon transferred to the Indian Arts and Crafts Board to serve as a "Native Arts Specialist".
-Working in the Dakotas, Montana and Wyoming, she helped indigenous artisans preserve traditional skills and arts.
+Working in the Dakotas, Montana, and Wyoming, she helped indigenous artisans preserve traditional skills and arts.
 In addition, she helped them form cooperatives and other institutions for the sale and management of their arts.
 She developed ways for tribes to revive their cultural practices.
 According to the Mohegan Tribal Historian Melissa Fawcett, while working for the federal Indian Arts and Crafts Board, Tantaquidgeon also helped preserve customs that had been prohibited in the 19th century, such as the Ghost Dance and the Sun Dance.
 Part of Tantaquidgeon's job was to encourage the restoration of these and other previously prohibited traditional practices.

 In 1931, Tantaquidgeon worked with her brother Harry, a former chief, and father John to found the Tantaquidgeon Indian Museum.
 It is the oldest such museum to be owned and operated by Native Americans.
 After concluding her government service in 1947, Tantaquidgeon returned to Mohegan Hill, Uncasville.
 She worked full-time at the museum for the next 50 years, until 1998.